Call4Cloud | MMP-C | Autopilot | Device Preparation

 After uploading it, please make sure you configure the Install context to “Device Context”

-After making sure you have uploaded the Winget app to Intune, don’t forget to configure this app as a required app during the Enrollment Status Page (ESP).
-You really want to have Winget deployed to your devices before the user logs in!
+After uploading the Winget app to Intune, remember to configure it as a required app during the Enrollment Status Page (ESP).
+You want Winget deployed to your devices before the user logs in!

 2.5 Deploy the App installer as a Win32 App